 2. Navigate to Tools > Export

-3. Choose posts for export:
+3. Choose posts or pages for export:

-4. Click on Download Export File
+4. Click on Download Export File.

-Import Posts to WordPress
+Import Posts or Pages to WordPress

 1. Log in to the wp-admin dashboard of the staging site